Skip to main navigation Skip to main content Skip to page footer

 Funding: European Comission, FP7

-Research team member of Aristotle University of Thessaloniki: Christina Anagnostopoulou
+Research team member: Christina Anagnostopoulou

 Description: The aim of the project is to construct a cognitive-inspired computational typical model of creating new concepts (concept invention) based on a systematic mathematical theory of concepts.
 This model is based on Goguen's Unified Concept Theory and on ideas by cognitive and social concepts (conceptual blending) to create new concepts, and will then be applied in to two areas: mathematics and music.
 This typical model can be utilized in the creation of computer systems that support genuine creative processes in science and art.